Carly Simon: 2012–2019: ASCAP Founders Award, collaborations, and memoirs

-2020–present: Carnegie Hall tribute and Rock and Roll Hall of Fame induction
+2020–present: Carnegie Hall tribute, Rock and Roll Hall of Fame induction, and Comes in Waves

 On November 27, 2019, it was announced that Simon would be honored at Carnegie Hall with a tribute concert, titled The Music of Carly Simon, on March 19, 2020.
 On March 12, 2020, it was announced the concert had been postponed until fall due to the COVID-19 pandemic.
 It was later rescheduled to take place on March 23, 2022, before being cancelled altogether due to COVID-19–related challenges.

 On February 2, 2022, Simon was announced as one of the 17 performers nominated for the Rock and Roll Hall of Fame Class of 2022.
 On May 4, 2022, Simon was announced as one of the seven artists in the performer category being inducted.
 In an interview with Rolling Stone, Simon stated "There's that first thought of, 'I don't believe it.
 It must be the House of Pancakes I just got into.'
 Truly, I was dumbfounded.
 I thought they must be mistaken."
-Simon evenly jokingly theorized that the reason for being shut out of the Rock and Roll Hall of Fame despite being eligible for 26 years prior was due to a her cameo scene in the 1985 film Perfect where she had to throw a drink at star John Travolta's face in a restaurant with Rolling Stone publisher (and Hall of Fame co-founder/former Hall chairman) Jann Wenner, who also had cameo in the same scene; looking on, to which described their friendship as being "awkward" afterwards.
+Simon even jokingly theorized that the reason for being shut out of the Rock and Roll Hall of Fame despite being eligible for 26 years prior was due to a her cameo scene in the 1985 film Perfect where she had to throw a drink at star John Travolta's face in a restaurant with Rolling Stone publisher (and Hall of Fame co-founder/former Hall chairman) Jann Wenner, who also had cameo in the same scene; looking on, to which described their friendship as being "awkward" afterwards.
 When asked about the possibility of performing at the ceremony, Simon stated "I don't know.
 I'm not going to put myself onstage and scare the hell out of myself."
 Simon said she'd like Cat Stevens or Robbie Robertson to induct her: "Those are the two people who were instrumental in my first solo light."